mokyen/okyensourcesoftware/dmi.md

 Decision-making code is where the logic occurs within the code.
 In the `processRequest` function, the logic is just the `switch` that determines what will occur.
 This is where we determine **what** we will do.

+These decisions are isolated either into free functions or small classes (using some heuristics we'll discuss later).
+When classes are used, thos objects can only contain data members that can be created and owned via composition.
+Dependency injection is not permitted in decision making code, because anything injected tends to be IO.

+The decision making code tends to be focused on conditionals and often returns flags or enums that indicate what actions should be taken.

 #### IO

 Here, IO (inputs and outputs) does not refer to hardware or other layers of code.
-In DMI, IO is any injected dependency that would need to be **TBD**.
+In DMI, IO is an entity that executes that  dependency that would need to be **TBD**.
+The IO is often the code that executes the action determined by the decision making.
+These objects either passed to the wiring code via dependency injection

 Features:

 * Not owned by the parent (composition)
 * Cannot be created without external dependencies

-The calls to `m_outputter` IO.
+In our example code, the calls to `m_outputter` are IO.

+IO code is

 #### Wiring

 Wiring code is all the rest.
 It's the code that stitches together the decision-making and the IO.
 This code tends to be relatively, well, *boring*, and it's easy to read.
+However, it is also difficult to test because of the IO dependencies.
+The easy of readability vs the complexity to test makes unit testing low value, so we don't do it.

 ### Example Rewritten using DMI